Why Do I Have to Go to Court After a Car Accident? What It Means for Your Claim

 - Disputed Liability: If there’s disagreement about who caused the accident, a judge may need to decide.

-- Unpaid Damages: If one party refuses to pay for car repairs or medical bills, the matter may go to small claims or civil court.
+- Unpaid Damages: If one party disputes responsibility for car repairs or medical bills, the matter may proceed to small claims or civil court.

 - Traffic Violations or Tickets: If the crash involved reckless driving or a citation, you may need to appear in traffic court.

-- Injury Lawsuits: If someone files a personal injury claim, you may be required to testify or defend yourself.
+- Injury Lawsuits: If someone files a personal injury claim, you may be required to testify or respond in court.

-Visit our liability page to learn how liability is determined and how it can affect your case.
+You may visit TrafficAccidents.com to learn more about how liability is determined and how it can affect your case.

 Civil vs. Criminal Cases After a Car Accident